-Very rarely bleeding occurs following a tonsillectomy and usually indicates an infection of the throat.
+Very rarely bleeding occurs following tonsillectomy, and usually indicates an infection of the throat.
 If this does occur following your discharge from hospital you should consult your GP.
-If the bleeding is severe, attend the Accident & Emergency department, where you will be seen by the ENT doctor on duty.
+If the bleeding is severe attend the Accident and Emergency department, where you will be seen by the ear, nose and throat doctor on duty.